Nitchanan-K/Nitchanan-K/README.md

 - 🔭 I’m working on Python project especially on data analysis and cryptocurrency tarding

-- 🌱 I’m currently learning - Html Css JavaScript Node Js and React.
+- 🌱 I’m currently learning - GO and Vue3.

-- 2023 Goal = become a Junior Software Developer
  <br />

 ---